Mobile: 0414 585 595

 Watch pleasant scenes of yourself being calm and confident and enjoying all kinds of positive achievements in your daily life.

-Let these thoughts and images reveal to you the resources, strengths and solutions to live a full, happy and stress-free life.
+Let these thoughts and images reveal to you the strengths and resources to live a full, happy and stress-free life.

-See yourself radiant and healthy, with a healthy shape and size.
-Enjoy the motivation to exercise, to be flexible and strong.
+See yourself radiant and healthy, with a healthy shape and size of your body.
+Enjoy feeling motivated to exercise, to be flexible and strong.

 Focus on how good you feel while you visualise these positive images, thoughts and feelings.